lightstep/opentelemetry-examples/collector/cilium/README.md

 ---
 # Monitoring Cilium & Hubble

-This example demonstrates monitoring Cilium and Hubbles with the OTEL Collector's Prometheus Receiver.
+This example demonstrates monitoring Cilium and Hubble with the OTEL Collector's Prometheus Receiver.
 The example configuration deploys Cilium's Kubernetes operator with Hubble enabled.

 ### Prerequisites